TWOdunlami/miscmem/README.md

 background and card colors is from [flatUIcolors](https://flatuicolors.com)
 <br>
 The images were placed in an array function.
-The function is able to recognize the matching image by naming the images "images/img-8.png"
+The function is able to recognize the matching image by naming the images "images/img-8.png".
+Review highlighted function below.

 ```
 function shuffleCard() {